Roasted Cauliflower and Black Lentil SaladCourse: SaladsCuisine: AmericanDifficulty: Easy

 - Slice base off of cauliflower and cut into one inch florets.
 Rub olive oil into florets and sprinkle with seasoned salt and Parmesan.

 - Once oven is preheated, carefully remove pan and place cauliflower onto pan.
 Place pan back into oven.
-You will cook cauliflower for 12-16 minutes total, flipping once.
-VERY IMPORTANT STEP: 4 minutes into cook time on each side, carefully crack open oven door just long enough to release any steam that has built up in oven.
+You will cook cauliflower for 15-20 minutes total, flipping once.
+VERY IMPORTANT STEP: Every 4 or 5 minutes, carefully crack open oven door just long enough to release any steam that has built up in oven.
 This ensures that cauliflower cooks primarily via searing instead of steaming.
 The size of your florets determine the cooking time.
-Smaller florets will take about 12 minutes and larger florets will take about 16 minutes.
+Smaller florets will take about 15 minutes and larger florets will take about 20 minutes.
 Allow to cool to room temperature.

 - Prepare dressing by whisking together honey, Dijon, and balsamic vinegar.
 While whisking drizzle in olive oil.
 Season to taste with Kosher salt and black pepper.